Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ## STEP 1: Create a simple web page template

-If you need a refresher on how to make a simple web page, have a look a our [web map tutorial](http://maptimesea.github.io/2014/11/05/web-map-intro.html#let-s-get-started).
-Here's the quick-and-dirty version, which will serve our purposes just fine:
+Below I've included the quick-and-dirtiest version EVER of how web pages work, along with some boilerplate HTML we can use to get started.
+If you need more of a refresher on how to make a simple web page, have a look a our [web map tutorial](http://maptimesea.github.io/2014/11/05/web-map-intro.html#let-s-get-started).

 Like nouns, adjectives, and verbs, the web (in its simplest form) is made of HTML, CSS, and Javascript.